Masterkey-ai/Masterkey/README.md

 Click on the link [https://www.python.org/downloads/release/python-377/](url) and install the circled interpreters based on your platform.
 ![image](https://github.com/Masterkey-ai/Masterkey/assets/172676155/75f730d2-899c-4487-8a01-e34cedf14cd7)

-After this go back to your code and do the function control+shift+p if you're on a MacBook do comman+shift+p then search up the word interpreter and click on "Python: Select Interpreter".
+After this go back to your code and do the function control+shift+p if you're on a MacBook do command+shift+p then search up the word interpreter and click on "Python: Select Interpreter".
 Make sure yours is set to Python 3.7.7 64-bit.
 Or the one that you downloaded in step 9

 ![image](https://github.com/Masterkey-ai/Masterkey/assets/172676155/9bd44db9-6aea-49ff-a202-f4674ce1cddd)